Fort Snelling State Park: Landscape

 Today the bottomlands of the river confluence boast a floodplain forest of cottonwood, silver maple, green ash, wood nettle, jewelweed, and willow.
 There are also marshes, backwater lakes, and wet meadows.
 Abundant wildlife includes white-tailed deer, fox, woodchuck, badger, skunk, turkey, and coyote.
 Reptiles include the snapping turtle, painted turtle, soft-shelled turtle, and the non-venomous western fox snake.
 In 1864 a railroad was built through the area, connecting St. Paul with the riverboat landing.

 History

 At the beginning of historical times, Mdewakanton Dakota lived in this area.
-The confluence of the Mississippi and Minnesota rivers was to them the center of the world.
+The confluence of the Mississippi and Minnesota rivers was to them the center of the world, or the place of first creation, known as the Bdote.
 In 1805 Lieutenant Zebulon Pike met with the Mdewakanton on the island between the two rivers and negotiated the purchase of land along the blufftops.
 The treaty site is now known as Pike Island.
-Details of Fort Snelling, which was built between 1820 and 1825 on the land Pike acquired, are contained in its own entry.
+Fort Snelling was built between 1820 and 1825 on the land Pike acquired.
 The soldiers from Fort Snelling had gardens, livestock, bakery, and boat storage sheds in the low river valley.
+Another reality of daily life at the fort was the practice of slavery.
+Slavery at Fort Snelling lasted from 1820 until 1857, even though slavery was prohibited at the fort under the Missouri Compromise of 1820.
+In 1828, slavery reached its height at Fort Snelling, and over 30 people were enslaved.
+In 1830, Rachel and Courtney, two women who were enslaved at Fort Snelling, sued for their freedom in Missouri courts.
+Despite the Missouri Supreme Court ruling in favor of both of their cases in 1836, slavery continued at Fort Snelling.

-After the Dakota War of 1862, over 1600 Dakota men, women, and children were forcibly confined in a camp in this area through the winter of 1862–1863, before being expelled to Nebraska.
-Over the winter, approximately 300 died due to malnutrition, disease, and exposure.
+From November 7, 1862, to November 13, 1862, immediately following the Dakota War of 1862, over 1,600 Dakota men, women, and children were forced to march from Morton, Minnesota to Fort Snelling.
+The Dakota were confined to a camp outside of Fort Snelling through the winter of 1862–1863, before being expelled to Nebraska.
+Over the winter, it is estimated that between 130 and 300 Dakota prisoners died due to malnutrition, disease, and exposure.

+Further details about the history of Fort Snelling are located on a separate entry.